Klortho/ZomboApp/README.md

       themselves.
 Get the API working.
     * ✓Boing sound when you hit the wall
     * ✓Squink when it hops
-    * Celebration sound when you get to the finish.
+    * ✓Celebration sound when you get to the finish.
     * background music

 * ✓Add a speed option
 * ✓Fix the rotation between 0 - 270

-* Add an option to buffer keyboard strokes (default: "false")
+* ✗Add an option to buffer keyboard strokes (default: "false") - no, use the speed control instead.

+* Fix it so that only one sound effect plays at a time.

 * Allow it to be controlled by a touchscreen